Characters from "The Works"

 Selene |

-Selene is the computer complex of a scientific research station on the Moon.
-She represents herself as a photo of the Moon.
+Selene is the computer complex of a scientific research station on the Moon, which has also become devoid of humans.
+She represents herself on-screen as a photo of the Moon.
 In contrast with The Works, she is calm and diplomatic, with a bit of a fun nature.
 Before she speaks, she sounds a "bell-like tone".
 She built Ipso and his ships, and sent him on his mission to contact humans. |

 Selene is a supporting character in the script. |